Victor-Bueno/Victor-Bueno/README.md

 ## Hi there!
 Nice to see you here :)

 <p align="left" margin-left="8px">
   Welcome to my GitHub!
-I'm Victor, a computer science student at the Federal University of São Paulo (Brazil).
-Through self-study, enrolling in differents coding courses and work experiences, I am building a solid foundation in both front-end and back-end technologies and languages.
+I'm Victor, a computer scientist in love with mobile programming.
+Through self-study, enrolling in different coding courses, and work experiences, I am building a solid foundation in Android development technologies and languages.
 </p>

-### 💻 I'm currently working wit
+### 💻 I'm currently focusing on
-- Backend: NodeJS, Apollo, Java, Spring, Hibernat
-- Frontend: ReactJS, Typescript, Javascript
+- Kotlin
+- Foundations of Android apps
+- Jetpack Compose

 ### ⚡ Other technologies that I love to use
-- NextJS
+- Typescript
 - React Native
-- Flutter
+- Next.js

-### ✔️ Goals for 2022
+### ✔️ Goals for 2023
-- Finish my portfolio website
+- Get a successful app on Play Store
-- Create a blog to contribute with the community
+- Post more articles on dev.to to contribute to the community
-- Learn new programming languages and frameworks
+- Learn more about mobile development architecture

 ### 🌴 Fun facts
 - My father was the one who got me into programming